-- 9. A sale order will be developed and posted as soon as it is determined by the livestock committee.
-Persons and animals participating are to be lined up in order of sell at the appropriate time. - 10.
-Livestock sold at auction becomes the property of the buyer when the auctioneer says "Sold".
-The responsibility for care of market animals sold in the market sale remains with the exhibitor (seller) until the animal is delivered to the hauler/processor.
-Arrangements for their care in the interim are the responsibility of the exhibitor. - 11.
-Officers of the Livestock Committee shall be responsible for sorting market animals sold in the sale - 12.
-4-H animals sold by private treaty WILL NOT be shipped by the Livestock Committee.
-The buyer and seller must make their own arrangement for shipping and processing. - 13.
-Private treaty sales will not be processed by the livestock committee.
-And are not eligible for buyback sales or tax incentives. - 14.
-A 5% sales commission will be deducted from the proceeds of each animal sold to cover expenses. - 15.
-Buy Backs: When a buyer donates the animal back to the sale to be auctioned off a 2nd time.
-The 2nd round funds may only go to a non- profit entity.
-The original buyer must declare before the sale who the 2nd round sale goes to. - 16.
+- time.
+The 2nd round of funds may only go to a non- profit entity.
+The original buyer must declare before the sale who the 2nd round sale goes to. - 17.
 To be eligible to sell at the Park County Fair Livestock Auction, members must attend a minimum of six of their 4-H Club's community business meetings.
 Members may make up missed meetings at any Park County chartered 4-H Community Club business meeting.
-Newly registered members who are not beef project members, must attend a minimum of four meetings.
+Newly registered members who are not beef project members must attend a minimum of four meetings.
 Club leaders are required to submit their attendance records by the second week of the following month to the Secretary of the Livestock Committee.
 The attendance records must be signed by the recognized 4-H Club Community Leader.